cutwater/FlaskWorkshop/_sources/css-bootstrap.txt

 We won't be going too deep into customizing and learning about CSS here.
 It's pretty easy and you can learn it on your own after this workshop.

-.. todo:: There is a recommendation for a free course to learn more at
-    the end of this page.

 But let's do at least a little.
 Maybe we could change the color of our header?
 To understand colors, computers use special codes.
 These codes start with # followed by 6 letters (A-F) and numbers (0-9).